Northgate High School, Dereham

-Northgate High School formerly Northgate High School and Dereham Sixth Form College is an academy situated in East Dereham, Norfolk, England.
+Northgate High School, formerly Northgate High School and Dereham Sixth Form College, is an academy situated in Dereham, Norfolk, England.
 It is a co-educational comprehensive school, for ages 11–18.
 It is one of two high schools in the town.

-The Executive Headteacher is Mr Glyn Hambling, who took up his post in September 2011, after former temporary Headteacher Paul Mitchell left in June 2011.

 History

 The school converted to academy status in September 2014.
 In October 2016 Northgate announced its intention to form a Multi-Academy Trust, called the Unity Academy Trust.

 The Unity Academy Trust name was already in use elsewhere, therefore the trust was launched as the Unity Education Trust on 1 March 2017, comprising the following five establishments: